phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 IRIDA Workflow Description
 ==========================

 This file describes the IRIDA Workflow Description format.
-This is an **XML** format that is used to link up a Galaxy workflow into IRIDA and provide IRIDA with the necessary information on the input datasets for Galaxy, parameters, and output files to save.
+This is an **XML** format that is used to link up a [Galaxy Workflow][] and the corresponding [Galaxy Tools][] into IRIDA and provide IRIDA with the necessary information on the input datasets for Galaxy, parameters, and output files to save.

 * This comment becomes the table of contents.
 {:toc}